wso2/observability-resources/README.md

     kubectl port-forward svc/opensearch-dashboards 5601:5601 -n observability
     ```
     - Log in to the OpenSearch dashboard at URL [http://localhost:5601](http://localhost:5601) using the default credentials *(username: admin, password: admin)*
-    - Navigate to *Dashboards* menu and click on the *Integration logs dashboard* to view the logging dashboard.
+    - Navigate to *Dashboards* menu.
+Click on the *Integration logs dashboard* or *Integration metrics dashboard* to view the required dashboard.

 ## Trying out samples

 A set of sample Ballerina, Micro Integrator, and API Manager deployments are included to try out this solution.
-Depending on the request payload, these samples generate logs with different log levels, which can be visualized in observability dashboards.
+Depending on the request payload, these samples generate logs, tracing data, and metrics data, which can be visualized in observability dashboards.

 >**Note**: [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/) is required for trying out API Manager samples.